TickingClock1992/RIdeogram/README.md

 # Usage and Examples

-This is a simple package wiht only one two functions 'ideogram' and 'convertSVG'.<br>
+This is a simple package wiht only two functions 'ideogram' and 'convertSVG'.<br>

 First, you need to load the package after you installed it.
 ```